NNL West Model Expo Tip Sheet

 Tips

 2. County rules: the convention center doesn’t allow signs to be attached to the walls — even with tape.
 The sale of spray paints is also prohibited — just don’t bring ‘em.
 Lead/acid batteries are prohibited.
-Running of radio-controlled cars, whether gas or electric is also prohibited; you can sell them, you just can’t demonstrate them.
-For insurance reasons the County requires that we use their table and chairs, so don’t bring your own.
+Running of radio-controlled cars, boats, or drones is also prohibited; you can sell them, you just can’t demonstrate them.
+For insurance reasons the County requires that we use their tables and chairs, so don’t bring your own.
 Park in the covered garage or spaces in back of the Convention Center (county property), not in front (hotel property).
 No one has been towed away — yet.
 Remember the rule about no traffic through the lobby.

 3. Price your items.
-It is MUCH easier for you and potential buyers if each item is individually priced (such as with a low-tack sticker.)
-This should be done at home, not at the show; there’s traditionally a big rush at the beginning of the show, and you just won’t have time to lookup prices or be applying price tags.
+It is MUCH easier for you and potential buyers if each item is individually priced (with a low-tack sticker.)
+This should be done at home, not at the show; there’s traditionally a big rush at the beginning of the show, and you just won’t have time to look up prices or be applying price tags.

 4. Bring a helper.
 Two chairs and two passes are provided for each table that you purchase.
 One person simply cannot adequately cover a table, especially at peak periods.
 You will also eventually have to eat, go to the bathroom, or wander around and shop!
 Leaving your table(s) unattended is simply too risky, and show staff cannot watch your table for you.
 If you buy more than one table, bring a second or third helper.